ICOMOS-UK Cultural Tourism Committee (CTC)

 engaging diverse stakeholders in cultural tourism development.

-Its members are: Brian Ayers, Ian Baxter, Sharon Brown, Kelley Christ, Anne Fletcher, Joanna Karmowska, Helen Lloyd, Sue Millar, Aylin Orbasli, David Rudling, Steve Shaw (Chair), Martin Stancliffe, Simon Woodward.
+Its members are: Brian Ayers, Ian Baxter, Sharon Brown, Kelley Christ (Vice Chair), Anne Fletcher, Joanna Karmowska, Helen Lloyd, Andrew McKean, Sue Millar, Aylin Orbasli (Acting Chair), David Rudling, Steve Shaw, Martin Stancliffe, Simon Woodward.

 CTC seminars: our key themes

 Over the past five years, CTC has organized a series of well attended seminars informed by leading experts in cultural tourism.
 These have stimulated in-depth discussion of the principles expressed in the Norwich Accord (2009) and how they can be translated into practice, in particular ‘significance’ or ‘spirit’ of place in conservation and interpretation, and the challenge of managing complex and sometimes problematic relationships between diverse ‘stakeholders’ and interest groups.

 were enhanced by guided walking tours and site visits to illustrate the issues and points discussed.

 Higher Education Initiative: Managing the experience of visitors in sacred spaces

 Throughout the world, tourism is a vital source of income that cannot be taken for granted, and cathedrals are no exception; visitors who provide that income have rising expectations that they will be treated as individuals, their particular needs and interests satisfied.

 St. Paul’s Cathedral in London provides a valuable illustration of the challenge of reconciling the spiritual role of a place of worship with the management of an internationally significant attraction, the revenue from which is critical to conservation and upkeep for both.